 EDU 370 Behavior Management (2) F. Designed to provide classroom management skills for teaching both large groups and small classes of exceptional students.
 The course will focus on theories of applied behavioral analysis and its application for effective teaching.
 Behavior modification, cognitive behavior management, self-management, and social skills training will be included.
-Prerequisite: PSY 101, EDU 315.
+Prerequisites: PSY101 and EDU315.

 EDU 375 Teaching Reading in the Elementary School (2) F, Sp.
 An application level course focused on investigating children's literacy development in the context of a balanced literacy program.
 Student will plan, teach, and evaluate a sequence of reading and language arts lessons, managing both small and large groups of children.
-To be taken concurrently with EDU 303 and EDU 304.
+To be taken concurrently with EDU303 and EDU304.

 EDU 380 Reading Approaches/Phonics (1) DD.
-Teaching reading through the sound/ symbol relationship.
-Prerequisite: EDU 310 or 311.
+Teaching reading through the sound/symbol relationship.
+Prerequisite: EDU310 or EDU311.

 EDU 381 Reading Approaches/Linguistic (1) DD.
 Teaching reading through word and sentence structure.
-Prerequisite: EDU 310 or 311.
+Prerequisite: EDU310 or EDU311.

 EDU 382 Reading Approaches/Enrichment (1) DD.
 Using literature, story telling, dramatics, and creative writing to enrich the reading experience.
-Prerequisite: EDU 310 or 311.
+Prerequisite: EDU310 or EDU311.

 EDU 383 Reading Approaches/Language Experience (1) DD.
 Teaching reading whereby the child creates or writes his/her own material.
 This method capitalizes on the relationship between reading and the other language developments of the child.
-Prerequisite: EDU 310 or 311.
+Prerequisite: EDU310 or EDU311.

 EDU 384 Reading Approaches/Individualized (1) DD.
 Teaching reading whereby the student is directed to select his or her own reading material.
-Prerequisite: EDU 310 or 311.
+Prerequisite: EDU310 or EDU311.

 EDU 385 Reading Approaches/Basal Reader (1) DD.
 Teaching reading through the use of a basal textbook.
-Prerequisite: EDU 310 or 311.
+Prerequisite: EDU310 or EDU311.

 EDU 386 Career Education and Transition in Special Education (2) F. Investigating the philosophy and methods for helping exceptional students make the transition from school to work and self-sufficiency.
-Prerequisite: EDU 315.
+Prerequisite: EDU315.

 EDU 403 Seminar in Elementary Education and Human Relations (3) F, Sp.
 Philosophical, ethical, and legal problems related to elementary education; explores instructional strategies, general methodology, evaluation procedures, and interpersonal relations applied to teaching.
-To be taken concurrently with EDU 408.
+To be taken concurrently with EDU408.

 EDU 404 Seminar in Secondary Education and Human Relations (3) F, Sp.
 Philosophical, ethical, and legal problems related to secondary education instructional strategies, including classroom and laboratory experiences; considers interpersonal relations as applied to teaching.
-To be taken concurrently with EDU 409.
-Prerequisite: EDU 303 and EDU 304.
+To be taken concurrently with EDU409.
+Prerequisite: EDU303 and EDU304.

 EDU 408 Elementary Student Teaching III (9) F, Sp.
 A semester of clinical experience in an off-campus situation under a certified cooperating teacher.
-To be taken concurrently with EDU 403.
-Prerequisites: EDU 203, 303, 304;and MAT 353; Must have passed the Praxis II exam in the area of certification.
+To be taken concurrently with EDU403.
+Prerequisites: EDU203, EDU303, EDU304, and MAT353.
+Must have passed the Praxis II exam in the area of certification.

 EDU 409 Secondary Student Teaching III (9) F, Sp.
 Full-time, off-campus teaching experiences working with students in an area secondary school and a mentor teacher.
-To be taken concurrently with EDU 404.
-Prerequisite: EDU 303, EDU 304, special methods course in the major, an overall GPA of 2.5 in the major field of study and approval from the major department; Must have passed the Praxis II exam in the are of certification.
+To be taken concurrently with EDU404.
+Prerequisites: A minimum 2.5 GPA in major field, approval from the major department; EDU303, EDU304, and special methods course in the major.
+Must have passed the Praxis II exam in the area of certification.